-A business plan is a document that contains the operational and financial plan of a business, and it details how the objectives will be achieved.
-It serves as a road map for the business, and it can be used when pitching investors or financial institutions for debt or equity financing.
+A business plan is a document that contains the operational and financial plan of a business, and details how its objectives will be achieved.
+It serves as a road map for the business and can be used when pitching investors or financial institutions for debt or equity financing.

-A business plan should follow a standard format and should contain all the important business plan elements.
-Typically, it should present whatever information an investor or financial institution expects to see before providing financing to the business.
+A business plan should follow a standard format and contain all the important business plan elements.
+Typically, it should present whatever information an investor or financial institution expects to see before providing financing to a business.

 Contents of a Business Plan

 A business plan should be structured in a way that it contains all the important information that investors are looking for.
 Here are the main sections of a business plan:

 The title page captures the legal information of the business, which includes the registered business name, physical address, phone number, email address, date, and the company logo.